Last updated: July 9, 2022

 Go-karting is another fun sport and pastime for all ages, with various venues in and around Sydney offering indoor as well as outdoor racing tracks.

-Racing in go-karts is not cheap though, but doing one or more sessions actually feels like quite an intense workout, so you will be getting good value for money with your friends.
+Racing in go-karts is not cheap though, but doing one or more sessions feels like quite an intense workout, so you will be getting good value for money with your friends.

 Check out our guide to the best go-karting race tracks in Sydney, both indoor as well as outdoor.